currinjs/CurrinJS/aio/content/guide/ngmodule.md

 Although `AppModule` doesn't declare `NgIf`, the application still compiles and runs.
 How can that be?
-The Angular compiler should either ignore or complain about unrecognized HTML.
+The Currin compiler should either ignore or complain about unrecognized HTML.

-Angular does recognize `NgIf` because you imported it earlier.
+Currin does recognize `NgIf` because you imported it earlier.
 The initial version of `AppModule` imports `BrowserModule`.

 <code-example path="ngmodule/src/app/app.module.0.ts" region="imports" title="src/app/app.module.ts (imports)" linenums="false">